 Michael Fish is the director and designer of his shop Mr Fish.
 On the stairs of the Royal Opera House, Covent Garden, away from the crush of the crush of the bar, he wears a purple silk cord tunic jacket lavishly embroidered with black, slim and tight-fitting, 75gns.
 Purple poplin roll-neck shirt, 7gns.
 All from Mr Fish, 17 Clifford Street, London W1.

-(Images & original text scanned by Sweet Jane from The Sixties Source Book A Visual Reference To The Style Of A Decade by Nigel Cawthorne & The Daily Telegraph Magazine April 10th 1968, photographs by David Franklin)
+All images & original text scanned by Sweet Jane from The Sixties Source Book A Visual Reference To The Style Of A Decade by Nigel Cawthorne & The Daily Telegraph Magazine April 10th 1968, original editorial by Geoffrey Aquilina-Ross, photographs by David Franklin.